Charles VI of France: English invasion and death

 Charles VI died on 21 October 1422 in Paris, at the Hôtel Saint-Pol.
-He was interred in Saint Denis Basilica, where his wife Isabeau would join him after her death in September 1435.
+He was interred in the Basilica of Saint-Denis, where his wife Isabeau was buried after her death in September 1435.

 Henry V died just a few weeks before Charles, in August 1422, leaving an infant son, who became King Henry VI of England.
 Therefore, according to the Treaty of Troyes, with the death of Charles VI, Henry VI became King of France.
-His coronation as such was in Paris (held by the English since 1418) at the cathedral of Notre Dame de Paris on 26 December 1431.
+His coronation as such was in Paris (held by the English since 1420) at the cathedral of Notre Dame de Paris on 26 December 1431.

 The son disinherited by Charles VI, the Dauphin Charles, continued the fight to regain his kingdom.
 In 1429, Joan of Arc led his forces to victory against the English and took him to be crowned in Reims Cathedral as King Charles VII on 17 July 1429.
-He became known as "Charles the Victorious" and was able to restore the French line to the throne of France by defeating the English in 1450.
+He became known as "Charles the Victorious" and was able to restore the French line to the throne of France by finally defeating the English in 1453, ending the Hundred Years' War.

 Marriage and issue

 Charles VI married Isabeau of Bavaria (c.
-1371 – 24 September 1435) on 17 July 1385.
+1370 – 24 September 1435) on 17 July 1385.
 They had: